-When you start shopping for a cottage gear shelter, you'll immediately run into a choice: DCF (Dyneema Composite Fabric, formerly Cuben Fiber) or silnylon/silpoly.
-The price difference is significant — often $300–$400 for the same shelter design.
-Understanding what you actually get for that premium will make the decision obvious.
+When you start shopping for a cottage shelter, you immediately hit a choice: DCF or silnylon/silpoly.
+The price difference is significant — often $300–$400 for what looks like the same shelter design.
+Understanding what you actually get for that premium makes the decision a lot clearer.

 What DCF is

-DCF (Dyneema Composite Fabric) is a laminate of Dyneema fibers between thin polyester films.
-It's the lightest waterproof shelter fabric commercially available.
+DCF — Dyneema Composite Fabric, formerly called Cuben Fiber — is a laminate of Dyneema fibers between thin polyester films.
+It's the lightest waterproof shelter fabric commercially available, full stop.
 A DCF shelter that weighs 19 oz would weigh 28–35 oz in silnylon.
-It doesn't absorb water, doesn't sag when wet, and maintains its packed volume regardless of weather conditions.
+It doesn't absorb water, doesn't sag when wet, and packs the same volume regardless of conditions.

-DCF is also non-stretch, meaning shelters pitch crisply even in humid conditions.
-And it's extremely strong for its weight — Dyneema fibers are used in body armor and mooring lines.
+DCF is also non-stretch, so shelters pitch crisply even in humidity.
+And it's genuinely strong for its weight — Dyneema fibers are used in body armor.
+Zpacks builds everything from it.

 What silnylon and silpoly are